Estonian Students' Society: Chapters

 Up to 1936, all members of the Estonian Students Society were without exception students of the University of Tartu.
 From 1936, students of Tallinn University of Technology were also accepted.
-This led to the founding of the Tallinn Chapter for undergraduates, i.e. active members.
+This led to the founding of the Tallinn chapter for undergraduates.
 An alumni chapter in Tallinn was established in 1921.
-From 1945, various chapters of the Estonian Students Society were formed abroad by expatriate members and began their activities in Sweden, Germany, Australia, the United Kingdom, Canada, the United States and Argentina.
+Beginning in 1945, various chapters of the Estonian Students Society were formed abroad by expatriate members in Sweden, Germany, Australia, the United Kingdom, Canada, the United States, and Argentina.